richarddeanpelser/voipsysadmintest/sysadmin_test _observations_and_actions.md

 ### Password policy.

-**Note:** This was not implemented as I'm scared I restrict access from the system.
+**Note:** This was not implemented as I'm scared I restrict access to the system.
 I checked the `/root/.ssh` directory and no contents exist, meaning nobody has a ssh access to the system without a password.

 To ensure that "interns" do not wreak havoc on systems by gaining access from written down passwords, the following is recommended.